 Think of it as a one-stop shop to find great products and services to save and/or make thousands of dollars.
-You will notice I’ve broken them into sections to make browsing a little easier.
+You will notice we’ve broken them into sections to make browsing a little easier.

-I’ve used many of these tools and have found them to be quite useful.
+We’ve used many of these tools and have found them to be quite useful.
 Some of the links below are affiliate links, which means Frugal Rules will be compensated if you sign up for a service.
 This does not impact pricing or service.
 Thank you for your support of the site.

 Money Saving Websites